 Reviews and Responses

-Australasian Journal of Philosophy (coming soon)
+Review by Hayden Wilkinson, Australasian Journal of Philosophy (forthcoming)

 Review by Daniel Muñoz, Mind (2023)

-Notre Dame Philosophical Reviews (coming soon)
+Review by Violetta Igneski, Notre Dame Philosophical Reviews (2024)